AugustoBrandao/css/README.md

 # css
  Remnote repository only for CSS study and practice.
- This repository contains basic conceptions about Cascadind Style Sheets and responsive development.
+ This repository contains basic conceptions about Cascading Style Sheets and responsive development.